 Proper weed identification is essential.
-Generally, one herbicide will not control every weed that is likely to be present in a typical field.
+Generally, one herbicide will not control every weed present in a typical field.
 Every field should be scouted and mapped for weeds present.
 Using graph paper, a grower should mark the approximate location of weeds in the fall of each year.
 Weeds present in the fall will generally have set seed and will be present the following year.
 Weed seeds often will stay viable in the soil for several years.
 As a result, they will be a problem for many years.
-By knowing what weeds to expect, a grower will be able to make more intelligent decisions on herbicide applications and save money and time in the process.
+By knowing what weeds to expect, a grower will be able to make more intelligent decisions on herbicide selection and save money and time in the process.